weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - Implement a SAGA example of a long running instance of a business process (similar to a workflow but implemented as a class with state persistence).
 The business process would be the "Order-Process-Saga" workflow, involving multiple mock services like PaymentGateway, StockChecking, etc. while changing the Order's state until the order is shipped.
 Then a background job which fakes ordre delivery and changes order states to delivered.

-- Implement "Idempotent" concept in communication/updates between microservices, so the same update (like a Payment or OrderCreation) cannot be executed multiple times.
-Decide if that is Application logic or Domain logic
+- Implement "Idempotent" updates at microservices, so the same update (like a Payment or OrderCreation) cannot be executed multiple times.
+Server must implement operations idempotently.
+An operation is idempotent if it gets the same result when performed multiple times.
+Implementing idempotency is domain-specific.

 - Exception Handling - As middleware
 Middleware from ASP.NET Core with custom implementation which records specific exceptions depending if it is in production.